+Uploaded Files

-Uploaded Files Behavior Support for Special Education 113.2.pdf
+Behavior Policy 113.2.pdf

-- 1. How does the district support the emotional, social needs of students with disabilities?
+1. How does the district support the emotional, social needs of students with disabilities?

 In the past BBSD contracted with IU8 for Autistic and Emotional Support services.
-Due to increasing numbers, we now have one of our Special Education teachers, trained and meeting the needs on a daily basis for these students.
+Due to increasing numbers, we continue to have one of our Special Education teachers, trained and meeting the needs on a daily basis for these students.
 The Autistic and Emotional Support teacher works individually and in small groups with the students to work on emotional and social needs.
 This special education teacher also collaborates with members of the IEP team, which includes regular education teachers, learning support and/or life skills teachers, Occupational and Speech therapists and the parents to gather data for Functional Behavioral Assessments and follow up with Positive Behavior Support plans to meet individual student needs.
-When required and recommended by the IEP team, the School Social Worker has also worked with students and the IEP teams to meet student emotional and social needs. - 2.
-Describe training provided to staff in the use of positive behavior supports, de-escalation techniques and responses to behavior that may require immediate intervention.
+When required and recommended by the IEP team, the School Social Worker has also worked with students and the IEP teams to meet student emotional and social needs.

+2. Describe training provided to staff in the use of positive behavior supports, de-escalation techniques and responses to behavior that may require immediate intervention.

 District staff have been trained through IU8 in Non-Violent Crisis Intervention (NCI), a program owned and managed by Crisis Prevention Institute (CPI), is a behavior management system that is proven to be safe and non-harmful.
-It is designed to train our staff to provide the best possible care and welfare for assaultive, disruptive, or out-of-control persons even during the most violent moment.
+It is designed to train our staff to provide the best possible care and welfare for assaulting, disruptive, or out-of-control persons even during the most violent moment.
 The training focuses on prevention, de-escalation, personal safety, and physical intervention.
-Prior to school starting in the 2021-2022 school year, IU8 brought staff on site to recertify previously trained staff and spent two days training new staff members in this Non-Violent Crisis Intervention model.
-Training is already planned for August 2022, to recertify our staff. - 3.
-Describe the district positive school wide support programs.
+IU8 sends their staff on site to re-certify previously trained staff .
+New staff attend two days training at IU8 in this Non-Violent Crisis Intervention model.
+Training continues to be provided at the beginning of each school year to re-certify our staff.

+3. Describe the district positive school wide support programs.